swarnakumar/xicorpy/README.md

 # Chatterjee's Xi, its Applications, and Offshoots

-XicorPy is a Python package implementing Chatterjee's Xi, and its various offshoots.
+XicorPy is a Python package implementing **Chatterjee's Xi**, and its various offshoots.
+You can use the package with raw python objects, NumPy arrays, or Pandas DataFrames.

+Please see the [Documentation][docs] for an introductory tutorial and a full user guide.

+## Features

 The package currently implements: